Autosomal dominant polycystic kidney disease (ADPKD) is an inheritable genetic condition. That means it may be passed from parent to child.

 Most cases of ADPKD develop in people who have inherited a genetic mutation from one of their parents.
 In turn, people with ADPKD may potentially pass the mutation gene on to their children.

-If you have a family history of ADPKD, your doctor may recommend genetic testing, routine imaging tests, or both to screen for the disease.
+If you have a family history of ADPKD, your doctor may recommend imaging tests, genetic testing, or both to test for the disease.

-If you have ADPKD, your doctor may also recommend screening any children you may have for the condition.
+If you have ADPKD, your doctor may also recommend screening your children for the condition.

 Your doctor may also recommend routine screening for complications.

-Talk to your doctor to learn more about screening for ADPKD.
+Talk to your doctor to learn more about screening and testing for ADPKD.